-- → Office of: Indicate the office for which you originally filed. - → District, Position or County: Indicate the applicable district, position number, or county of the office for which you filed. - \rightarrow Check the box to indicate if you were a Candidate for Nomination or if you were running for office by political party. - → Withdrawal Reason: In the box, indicate why you are withdrawing your candidacy.
+- → Office of: Must indicate the office for which the candidate originally filed. - → District, Position or County: Must indicate the applicable district, position number, or county of the office for which the candidate filed. - → Must check the box to indicate if the candidate is withdrawing from candidacy or nomination. - → Withdrawal Reason: In the box, it must indicate why the candidate is withdrawing candidacy.